Brqdley/Brqdley.github.io/README.md

 Null hypothesis: there is not a signifcant difference between the number of severe weather outages in cold versus warm climates. i.e. cold=warm

-Alternate hypothesis: there is a signifcant difference between the number of severe weather outages in cold versus warm climates. i.e. cold=&vert;warm
+Alternate hypothesis: there is a signifcant difference between the number of severe weather outages in cold versus warm climates. i.e. cold!=warm

 Significance level: .05